Motagua stumbles against Vida en Danlí and continues its losing streak in the National League

 Motagua is still without victory.
-Ciclón Azul was not able to get past the 0-0 draw against Vida in the match on the second day of the Clausura 2022 Tournament, at the Marcelo Tinoco stadium in Danlí.
+The Blue Cyclone was not able to pass the 0-0 draw against Vida in a close match, corresponding to the second day of the Clausura 2022 Tournament, at the Marcelo Tinoco stadium in Danlí.

-Those of Diego Vázquez already add eight games without winning, -including the games the previous season-.
-Motagua suffered and fell in his debut against Honduras Progreso (2-1) and this Sunday he could not face the finalist of the last championship.
+Those of Diego Vázquez already add eight games in a row without winning (6 in the National League and 2 in the Concacaf League).
+Motagua has not won since 3-1 against UPNFM on November 20, 2021.

 HISTORICAL SERIES